 After much debate, tasting and tinkering, perhaps even a word with the big man whilst distilling, who knows… the brothers chose arbequina olives as their local botanical.
 Due to the low yield of arbequina olives when juiced, up to 15kgs of olives have to be used per distillation batch.
 They also add citrus, cardamom and coriander along with thyme, basil, rosemary and juniper berries.
 The latter are grown on the family’s land and have an unusually soft skin.

 Interestingly, the citrus is a custom blend of sweet oranges from Seville, bitter oranges from Valencia and lemons from Lleida.
 The citrus fruit is macerated for an entire year in neutral spirit of around 50% ABV.
 Anyone with an interest in the Gin category would do well to pick up a copy of Simon Difford’s The Bartender’s Bible: Gin, which – amongst countless reviews and insight – features an in-depth piece on Gin Mare.
 In it, Difford highlights the sheer grind that goes into just the citrus element of the gin, explaining that each year the distillery goes through 200kg of orange peel and 80kg of lemon peel – for which 8 – 9kg of fruit must be stripped to yield just one kilogram of peel.

-While the citruses are macerated together for an extensive period of time, most of the other botanicals are macerated separately for around 36h and then individually distilled in their 250 lt Florentine still.
-The distillation takes around 4.5 hours to take place and yields a hearts cut of approximately 105lt.
+While the citruses are macerated together for an extensive period of time, most of the other botanicals are macerated separately for around 36h and then individually distilled in a 250lt Florentine still.
+The distillation takes around 4.5 hours, yielding a hearts cut of approximately 105lt.
 Once the six different distillations have taken place, they are blended with more neutral spirit and water to create Gin Mare.
 All the blending and bottling takes place in the main plant, directly next to the chapel.